Bahmni/bahmni-package/bahmni-docker/README.md

 6. Navigate to Apps page and Click on `Update Apps List`
 7. Your new module will be listed and you can install it.

+For example you can download Open HRMS modules from [here](https://apps.odoo.com/apps/modules/10.0/ohrms_core/) which provides a complete HR Management System.
+You need to extract the downlooaded zip file and set the extracted folder path to EXTRA_ADDONS_PATH.

 Note: Make sure the addons are compatible with Odoo v10.0

 # Developing Bahmni Odoo Modules